-- \$95 for an official assigned to work one match during the championships finals; - \$140 for an official assigned to work two or more matches in a single day during the championship finals; and

-• \$2,240 for the head referee of the finals site only (excludes per diem, travel and hotel);
+- \$95 for an official assigned to work one match during the championships finals; - \$140 for an official assigned to work two or more matches in a single day during the championship finals; and - \$2,240 for the head referee of the finals site only (excludes per diem, travel and hotel);

 Lodging.
 It is encouraged to secure local officials for the championships; however, the hotel expenses (excluding incidentals) for officials required to stay overnight at the championships site shall be paid by the host institution.
 The host institution shall budget for these expenses in order to receive reimbursement from the NCAA following completion of the financial report.
+The NCAA staff and committee, in consultation with the host, will determine the hotel property for officials.
+The officials may not be housed with the teams.